kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've been invited to Adobe's Open House Recruiting (Invite Only) [ July ]
 - I was invited to become a Board Member for an AI and Ethics Journal [ July ]
 - Our paper (on which I am first author!) on Fairness using Provable Privacy has been accepted for the MD4SGD Conference!
 Hooray! [ August ]
+- I am taking two classes from Hyperlink Academy; one in which I will be making a book with Racket and another where we recreate periods in Art History using GUIs [ August ]

 ## 2019